Sullivan Center: 19th and 20th centuries

+21st century

 In February 2006, the first phase of a multi-year restoration of the building's upper facade was completed.
 In addition to cleaning, the cornice and supporting columns were recreated on the 12th floor.
 A 2001 report put the budget at $68.9 million for this renovation.

 In August 2006, Bon-Ton Stores Inc., parent company of Carson, Pirie, Scott, announced that after the 2006 Christmas season, the department store in the building would close.
 There were no immediate announcements as to what would occupy the building after the store's closure.
 After holding clearance sales, Carson's closed in February 2007.

-The 943944 sqft three-building complex, now renamed the Sullivan Center, is currently owned by Madison Capital, a private real estate company based in New York City.